How to Install a Boss Air Suspension Load Assist Kit (Step-by-Step)

 Step 7: Test the System

 With the Airbag Suspension for Toyota Hilux, you'll want to test the air assist system's integrity.
-Inflate the airbags to the recommended pressure and check for leaks by spraying soapy water along the air line and fittings.
+Inflate the airbags to 60-80lbs and check for leaks by spraying soapy water along the air line and fittings.
 If you see bubbles, you’ve got a leak that needs immediate attention.

 Benefits of Upgrading Your Suspension